Tuesday 30th April 2019 WRWR Day 63 – My Day 6.

 And another of the international set….

-This one includes Sara, next to Mar and another woman next to her who I don’t remember actually meeting.
-Sara and Thirza are not riding with us today as they have to return to the UK, but it was great to meet them and hopefully I will see tham again sometime in the future.
+This one includes Sara, next to Mar and another woman next to her who I don’t remember actually meeting, (I am reliably informed that this is in fact Marianne Lebens from Liege).
+Sara and Thirza are not riding with us today as they have to return to the UK, but it was great to meet them and hopefully I will see them again sometime in the future.

 Very soon we are called into our ride groups for the day.. today we will have red ribbons.
 Our Ride Leader is a dutch woman whose name escapes me, but I think it was Lisa.
 She is very organised and starts by giving us a thorough briefing, including no overtaking, follow the dutch road laws, leave on time, stay in the order you start in, oh and did I mention no overtaking??
 I give Mar a nudge and wink, she likes a bit of overtaking.
 Our leader, who I dub The General, is riding a big Harley tourer with all the hard luggage so I like her, lol.

 Because we have the Celebrrrrity we are, once again, the lead off group and we soon depart making our way up the coast of Netherlands.
 This will mean lots of bridges and 3 ferries.
 We need tickets for the ferries, which we get before we leave…. one is free but we have to purchase the other 2.

 We are travelling quite quickly and, although the day is a little overcast, we are making good progress… until we arrive at a swing bridge, which is just beginning to open to allow a ship through so we pull up and park.
 The big harley has its music blaring and before long we jump off our bikes and start dancing.
 Trui and I make a lovely couple, once we decided which of us was going to lead!

 10205957067162244 (This is a link to the film on Facebook, am hoping Colette can send me a copy so I can post it here without the Facebook link)